rbento/c-sdl-starter/README.md

-# sdl-starter-vc
+# c-sdl-vs-starter

-A SDL2 starter project
+A starter project for SDL2, C and Visual Studio 2022.